macp3o/iptables-persist/README.md

 Rules are saved to and reloaded from `/etc/iptables.autoload`

-Rules can be saved to disk at any other time by running:
+The rules can be saved to disk at any other time by running:

 > service iptables-autoload restart